Notice of Privacy Practices

 D. Uses and Disclosures of Your Highly Confidential Information

 Federal or state laws require special privacy protections for certain highly confidential information about you, including any portion of your Protected Health Information that is:(1) kept in psychotherapy notes; (2) about treatment of mental health and developmental disabilities; (3) about alcohol and drug abuse prevention and treatment; (4) about HIV/AIDS testing and treatment; (5) about venereal disease(s); (6) about genetic testing; (7) about child abuse and neglect; (8) about domestic abuse of an adult with a disability; or (9) about sexual assault.
-Before we share your highly confidential information for a purpose other than those permitted by law, we must obtain your written permission to explicitly disclose such PHI.
+Before we share your “highly confidential information” for a purpose other than those permitted by law, we must obtain your written permission to explicitly disclose such PHI.

 III.
 Your Rights Regarding Your Protected Health Information

-If you want more information about your privacy rights, are concerned that we have violated your privacy rights, or disagree with a decision that we made about access to your Protected Health Information, you may contact the Crotched Mountain Rehabilitation Center, Inc. who is currently Michael Terrian, Senior Vice President of Administration.
-You may also file written complaints with the Office for Civil Rights (“OCR”) of the U.S. Department of Health and Human Services.
+If you want more information about your privacy rights, are concerned that we have violated your privacy rights, or disagree with a decision that we made about access to your Protected Health Information, you may contact the Privacy Officer of Crotched Mountain Rehabilitation Center, Inc. who is currently Michael Terrian, Senior Vice President of Administration.
+You may also file a written complaint with the Office for Civil Rights (“OCR”) of the U.S. Department of Health and Human Services.
 When you ask, the Privacy Officer will provide you with the correct address for the OCR.
 We will not take any action against you if you file a complaint with us or with the OCR.